MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **source_inbox** - indicates source inbox type for reference message,

 - **suggested_reply_state** - capturing suggested reply state i.e., unavailable, available, shown, used, discarded for this sent mail

+- **suggested_reply_types** - indicates type and count of suggested reply shown/used for this sent email.
+It’s a dictionary.
+For example {text: 2,  send_avail: 1}.

 - **suggestions_requested** - indicates how many smart compose suggestions requested